 But I still include Østerbro in the guide here, as the area is very well connected with the metro, S-train, intercity train and the Øresund train, which runs both to Malmö in Sweden and to Elsinore, where you might want to visit Kronborg Castle.

 In addition, as previously mentioned, Østerbro is very quiet and, therefore, highly family-friendly.
 So if you are travelling to Copenhagen with children and would like to stay in a good hotel, there are several good options in Østerbro.

-If you are going to a concert in Parken, then it might also make sense to stay in Østerbro – but there is a metro from Trianglen a few minutes’ walk away, so it is by no means a necessity.
+If you are going to a concert in Parken, it might also make sense to stay in Østerbro – but there is a metro from Trianglen a few minutes’ walk away, so it is no necessity.

 Østerbro has quite a few hotels, and many are also relatively new, so there are some outstanding accommodation options in the area.

 One of the best hotels in Østerbro is undoubtedly Charlottehaven, which has an indoor swimming pool, a fitness centre and rooms with an outstanding view of Nordhavn and Øresund.